United States embargo against Cuba: Renewed embargo

-In July 2021, under President Joe Biden, the U.S. imposed sanctions on Cuba's domestic police force and on two of Cuba's leaders in response to political violence related to the 2021 Cuban protests.
+In July 2021, under President Joseph Biden, the U.S. imposed sanctions on Cuba's domestic police force and on two of Cuba's leaders in response to political violence related to the 2021 Cuban protests.
 Cuba attempted to embargo the U.S. by banning U.S. cash deposits at Cuban banks in 2021 but had to reverse the ban due to economic distress in 2023.
 The U.S. government eased select financial sanctions against companies that serve Cuban interests but have no link to the Cuban government in 2024.
 President Biden authorized additional sanctions against Cuba during the 2024 Cuban protests which caused further diplomatic strain with First Secretary of the Communist Party of Cuba Miguel Díaz-Canel.
 First Secretary Díaz-Canel was joined by former First Secretary Raúl Castro in a protest with "tens of thousands of Cubans" against the U.S. embargo in December following the re-election of President Trump.

 "Total pressure" embargo

 The U.S. government significantly tightened its economic sanctions against Cuba in January 2025, orienting around a "total pressure" or "maximum pressure" strategy.
 In addition to re-designating the island as a state sponsor of terrorism for a third time, the State Department announced further sanctions against Cuban military contractors and further restricted Cuba's access to the U.S. dollar.
 U.S. Homeland Security and Coast Guard soon thereafter restricted immigration of economic refugees from Cuba, along with Haiti, Nicaragua, and Venezuela.
-The U.S. re-activiated Title III of the Helms–Burton Act, an international deterrent against foreign investment in Cuba.
+The U.S. re-activated Title III of the Helms–Burton Act, an international deterrent against foreign investment in Cuba.
 The U.S. government halted foreign aid funding, expanded visa restrictions, and formally cautioned against Cuban forced labor in February.
 President Trump issued a presidential directive in July for greater enforcement of the Cuban travel ban, further isolating the tourism industry of Cuba.
 The U.S. government banned First Secretary Díaz-Canel along with two ministers from entering the U.S., later restricting access to the Cuban luxury real estate sector.

+In January 2026, the U.S. introduced an extraterritorial tariff mechanism aimed at halting the supply of crude oil and refined petroleum products to the island.
+The UN publicly criticized the American trade policy, calling it a "fuel blockade".